 The emu stands as tall as a man, on two skinny scaly legs, with a shaggy sheepdog-like plumage, long neck, sharp beak and large orange eyes.
-It may look down at you intimidatingly - but it is quite harmless unless provoked.
+It may look down at you intimidatingly.
+It is quite harmless but will attack if provoked.

 The emu is the tallest bird in Australia and the second tallest bird in the world (the ostrich is the tallest).
 It can grow to a height of up to 2 meters and run at speeds of up to 50 km/h.
 This makes it the second fastest running bird in the world, again, second only to the ostrich.
 These birds spend most of theirs day foraging, preening, resting and dust bathing.
 They are good swimmers and love to frolic in ponds and lakes.

 The emu belongs to a group of birds with flat breastbones, known as ratites.
 This bird family also included cassowaries, kiwis and ostriches.
 Its closest living relative is the cassowary.
 Like all ratites the emu cannot fly.
 Emus are nomadic, walking from place to place in search of food.
 While solitary animals, they usually travel in pairs.
 They are naturally curious and are not afraid of humans.
 They live for ten to twenty years.

 The emu is indeed a massive bird.
 Growing up to 2 meters tall and weighing as much as 60 kgs.
 An average adult male emu is about 1.4 meters in length and weighs about 50 kgs.
 The female adult is slightly larger than the male and has a larger rump.
 It averages about 1.5 meters in length and weighs about 55 kgs.